rusty1s/react-dev-config/README.md

 build as you like.

-The `react-dev-config` configuration is meant as a great start configuration outsourced as a dev dependency.
+The `react-dev-config` configuration is meant as a great start configuration outsourced as a development dependency.
 It includes:

 * React, JSX, and ES6 support